UWin-MAC-Groups/insta-feed/README.md

 # InstaFeed
-A social media website implementation using MongoDb by Group 7 COMP 8157 Class
+A multimedia social feed implementation using MongoDb.

-## Group Members
-- Prachi Amin
-- Adaobi Aniuchi
-- Vishwesh Mistry
-- Shivang Passawala

 ## Set Up
 - Create a .env file with a variable called ATLAS_DB_URI